- Written by: Alexandra Talarico

 - Process: Collaborative exploration instead of more confrontational approaches.

-The integration of family members into the treatment process through education and coaching leads to significant improvements in recovery success through the following mechanisms:
+The integration of family members into the treatment process through intervention, education and coaching, webinars, and support groups, leads to significant improvements in recovery success through the following mechanisms:

 - Education: Providing families with comprehensive education about addiction’s neurobiological basis helps shift understanding from moral judgment to a medical perspective.